thecaffiend/atrest/REFACTOR.md

 # Refactoring AtREST

 ## LEFTOFF
+* Trying to get the space lister app working
 * Client base class implemented, and confluence client has been refactored.
  * Testing needed
  * consider something like AtREST.core for clientbase.py and a module for